 Generally, bunion surgery follows this process:

 After your surgery, you will be taken to the recovery room for observation.
-Your recovery process will vary depending on the type of anesthesia that is given.
+Your recovery process will vary depending upon the type of anesthesia that is given.
 The circulation and sensation of the foot will be monitored.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room or discharged to your home.

 It is important to keep the dressing clean and dry.
 You should cover the dressing with a plastic bag or plastic wrap and tape it with plastic tape when showering.
 An alternative is to take a sponge bath.
-The stitches will be removed during a follow-up visit, generally scheduled about 2 weeks after surgery.
+The stitches will be removed during a follow-up visit, generally scheduled about two weeks after surgery.

-Notify your doctor to report any of the following:
+Notify your health care provider to report any of the following:

-You doctor will advise you as to your postoperative activities.
+Your health care provider will advise you as to your postoperative activities.
 Your foot may require continuous support from dressings or a brace for 6 to 8 weeks after surgery.
 You may need to refrain from driving for about a week after surgery.

 Exercises or physical therapy may be recommended to help the foot recover its strength and range of motion after surgery.
 High heels should be avoided for at least 6 months after surgery.

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your health care provider may give you additional or alternate instructions after the procedure, depending on your particular situation.

 Crestwood Medical Center